-Adults of all ages with mild, moderate and severe curves have participated and benefitted from the Schroth Best Practice® program we offer.
-Some have never had any previous treatment, others were braced as teens, some have had spinal fusion surgery while others want to avoid surgery.
-Many of our patients have tried a gamut of alternative scoliosis treatments, usually with unsatisfactory results.
+Many adults, both women, and men, of all ages with mild, moderate and severe scoliosis have participated in our Schroth based program and have been pleasantly surprised at the knowledge they’ve gained and the benefits they acquired.
+Some of the adults we’ve treated have never had any previous treatment for their scoliosis, others were braced as teens, some have had spinal fusion surgery, some have just discovered they have scoliosis (degenerative scoliosis) and others have been living with scoliosis for years and desperately want to avoid surgery.
+Many of our adult scoliosis patients have tried a gamut of alternative scoliosis treatments, usually with unsatisfactory results.

 Adults with scoliosis pain or spinal collapse now have the option to be fit for the Schroth method compatible Gensingen Brace®.
-It has been used in Germany to help adults and offers the potential to manage pain, deter progression and improve posture.
+The Gensingen brace was first used in Germany to help adults.
+Most choose to wear it on a part-time basis for spinal support.
+It offers adults the same benefits it offers adolescents (with the exception of the potential for curve reduction) but does offer scoliosis pain management, a better chance to deter progression and for spinal support and ultimately improved posture.

 Choosing to wear a brace as an adult is an entirely different experience than having to wear a scoliosis brace as an adolescent.
 Adults are at liberty to use the brace at their discretion.
-Several adults we’ve treated have opted to use the brace in conjunction with Schroth exercise for a dual pronged approach to counteract progression.
+Several adults we’ve treated have opted to use the brace in conjunction with Schroth exercises for a two-pronged approach to counteract scoliosis progression.
 All of them report that they are happy that they have chosen to do so.

 Weiss HR.
 Scoliosis-related pain in adults: Treatment influences.
 European Journal of Physical Medicine and Rehabilitation.
 3:3 91-94.
 1993.